 Testosterone, Body Weight, And Muscle Mass

 The question remains: Does testosterone make you gain weight?
-The reality is that the T hormone tends to have a dire impact on your body weight and muscle mass.
+The reality is that the T hormone tends to have an impact on your body weight and muscle mass.
 As such, you may discover you are adding weight, even when you are not eating more calories.
 The reasoning behind this comes down to the production and levels of this hormone.
 Let us evaluate each of these factors on their own.

 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – BetterMe app has got you covered!
 Improve your body and revamp your life with us!

 Testosterone And Weight Gain/Loss